jhpyle/docassemble/_docs/initial.md

 available at `/list`.
 For more information about this, see the documentation for the [`dispatch`] configuration directive.

+<a name="hidden"></a>If you set `hidden: True`, then interview
+sessions for this interview will be omitted from the "My Interviews" listing of sessions.
+(They will still be deleted by the "Delete All" button, though.)

 <a name="tags"></a>You can set `tags` to a list of one or more "tags"
 as a way of categorizing the interview.